Pd0rk1n/take-control/README.md

 # take-control
-install my settings thank you to erik dubois
+Thank you to Erik Dubois